 To hail a taxi on a street, stand on the left side of your traveling direction.
 Do not approach too close to the taxi you have stopped as its left rear door opens automatically.
 The door to the front passenger seat is operated manually.

 In principle, bicycles are required to stay to the left side of the road.
 As an exception, however, it is allowed to ride a bicycle on sidewalks in an area where traffic signs approving bicycle traffic on the sidewalk are posted.
 Additionally, bicycle traffic is also allowed on the sidewalks in an area where it is considered dangerous to ride bicycles on the roads due to the conditions of the road and traffic.
 On the sidewalks, the bicycle riders are required to give right to pedestrians and should not speed nor warn pedestrians with bells so as to let themselves through the pedestrian traffic.
 It is also prohibited to ride bicycles while holding an open umbrella or talking on cell phones.
 It is illegal to ride the bicycle with two or more people and also to ride at night without a light on.
-While no license is required to ride a bicycle, riders of the bicycles are subject to liabilities according to the traffic rules just as other vehicles in case of an accident in which they are involved.
+Since June 2015, multiple violations of traffic laws such as running red lights will require offenders to attend a mandatory bicycle riding safety course.
+While no license is required to ride a bicycle, bicycle riders are subject to liabilities according to the traffic rules just as other vehicles in case of an accident in which they are involved.
 Please ride bicycles safely while respecting traffic rules and manners.

 The number of burglaries that occur while people are away from home is increasing.
-Make sure to lock your doors even when you leave the house for a small errand, such as to take trash to the pickup site.
+Make sure to lock your doors even when you leave the house for a short period of time, for instance when taking trash to the pickup site.
 If you are away from the house for a long period of time, such as for a trip, it is a good idea to stop newspapers and mail so that your absence won't be noticeable.

 Piled unread newspapers show that you are not at home.